StanfordAHA/aha-wiki-page/_posts1/docker.md

 ## Get the latest version
 Best way to get the latest version is to create a new docker.
+To update an existing docker use:

     git submodule update --init --recursive

-make sure kratos is on master, lake is on sparse_strawman,